-Breath-held cardiac cine MRI is a key component in cardiac MRI exams, which is used for the anatomical and functional assessment of the heart.
-Unfortunately, several subject groups (e.g. children and chronic obstructive pulmonary disease (COPD) patients (1)) cannot hold their breath and hence are excluded from breath-held MRI studies.
+alternating minimization, free breathing cardiac MR, learned prior, model-based, non-local prior, subject specific prior disease (COPD) patients1) cannot hold their breath and hence are excluded from breath-held MRI studies.
 In addition, breath-held protocols are also associated with long scan times.
-Several methods were introduced to reduce the breath-holding requirements or enable free breathing cardiac MRI protocols, including parallel MRI (2, 3), approaches that exploit the structure of x-f space (4-6), compressed sensing schemes (7, 8), low-rank methods (9, 10), blind compressed sensing (11, 12), motion compensated methods (13, 14), and kernel low-rank methods (15).
-Motivated by recent deep learning frameworks for static imaging applications (16-18), deep-learning based breath-held cardiac cine acceleration methods were also introduced (19, 20).
-Recently, several researchers have proposed to estimate cardiac and respiratory phases from the central k-space regions using band-pass filtering; the data is then binned to the respective phases, followed by reconstruction using compressed sensing (21, 22) or low-rank tensor methods (23, 24).
-These methods depend on the accurate estimation of phases using prior information about the cardiac and respiratory rates, which may degrade with irregular respiration or arrhythmia.
-We have recently introduced the SToRM (25-28) framework as an alternative to explicit motion resolved strategies (21-23).
-SToRM assumes that the images in the free-breathing dataset lie on a smooth and low-dimensional manifold parameterized by cardiac & respiratory phases.
+Several methods were introduced to reduce the breath-holding requirements or enable free breathing cardiac MRI protocols, including parallel MRI,^{2,3} approaches that exploit the structure of x-f space, ^{4-6} compressed sensing schemes, ^{7,8} low-rank methods, 9,10 blind compressed sensing, 11,12 motion compensated methods, ^{13,14} and kernel low-rank methods.
+15 Motivated by recent deep learning frameworks for static imaging applications, 16-18 deep-learning based breath-held cardiac cine acceleration methods were also introduced.
+19,20 Recently, several researchers have proposed to estimate cardiac and respiratory phases from the central k-space regions using band-pass filtering; the data are then binned to the respective phases, followed by reconstruction using compressed sensing^{21,22} or low-rank tensor methods.^{23,24} These methods depend on the accurate estimation of phases using prior information about the cardiac and respiratory rates, which may degrade with irregular respiration or arrhythmia.
+We have recently introduced the SToRM25-28 framework as an alternative to explicit motion resolved strategies.
+21-23 SToRM assumes that the images in the free-breathing dataset lie on a smooth and low-dimensional manifold parameterized by cardiac & respiratory phases.
 SToRM acquisition relies on navigator radial spokes, which are used to compute the manifold Laplacian matrix, to capture the structure of the manifold.
 Once the Laplacian matrix is available, the estimation of the dataset simplifies to a quadratic regularization scheme.
 SToRM can provide reliable free breathing reconstructions from around 40 seconds/slice of scan time, which ensures that the image manifold is well-sampled.